Maxim-91/module6-sentiment-analysis/README.md

 * `/frontend` — React frontend logic and UI components built with Vite.
 * `/server` — Node.js backend handling API routing, AI inference proxy, and DB connection.
 * `docker-compose.yml` — Orchestration for local development and multi-container testing.
-* `Dockerfile` — Instructions for containerizing the services for deployment on CSC Rahti.
+* `/server/Dockerfile` — Instructions for containerizing the services for deployment on CSC Rahti.

 ---